 Major technological, economic and environmental changes have generated interest in smart cities, including climate change, economic restructuring, the move to online retail and entertainment, ageing populations, urban population growth and pressures on public finances.
 The European Union (EU) has devoted constant efforts to devising a strategy for achieving ‘smart’ urban growth for its metropolitan city-regions.
 The EU has developed a range of programs under ‘Europe’s Digital Agenda”.
 In 2010, it highlighted its focus on strengthening innovation and investment in ICT services for the purpose of improving public services and quality of life.
 Arup estimates that the global market for smart urban services will be $400 billion per annum by 2020.
 Examples of Smart City technologies and programs have been implemented in Dubai, Milton Keynes, Southampton, Amsterdam, Barcelona, Madrid, Stockholm and in China.

-Innovating The Modular Industry With Smart Technology
+Innovation in the Real Estate Industry With Smart Technology

 error: All Material Within are Copyright Protected unless Otherwise stated, Copying of information without our expressed permission is strictly prohibited!